Skytrobb/Wireless-WiFi-Current-Detector/README.md

 you will need a split-core non-invasive current detector and design a circuit that meets your needs as seen here:

 https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino?redirected=true
-*Example: my circuit was designed to detect current from 0-10A so I needed a 220 ohm burden resistor.
+* Example: my circuit was designed to detect current from 0-10A so I needed a 220 ohm burden resistor.

 ## Deployment

 * Clip your split-core transformer to any wire with alternating current.
-You must separate ground from neutral and clip to only one wire or the two current will cancel out
+You must separate ground from neutral and clip to only one wire or the two currents will cancel out
 * to find calibration factor for the energy monitor function use this function Rated Current/(AREF/2).
 * Example: my circuit is rated to measure 10A max and my nodeMCU uses a 3.3v ADC.
 10/(3.3/2) - 6.06